NormalNvim/NormalNvim/README.md

 ## Roadmap

 ### High prio
-* Let's try to improve the user experience of the toggle keys under `<space>u` where possible.
 * Let's contribute to eldritch.nvim so markdown support is as good as the one we had on tokyonight.

 ### Cool ideas